Florida State University Schools

 Florida State University Schools (FSUS) is a laboratory school located in Tallahassee, Florida, United States.
 It is sponsored by Florida State University and works in close collaboration with the Florida State University College of Education.
 The school is often referred to as Florida High School, or "Florida High", though it actually serves grades kindergarten through 12th.

 History

-The school from 1920 to 1950 consisted of K-6, and was called the college's Demonstration School.
+From 1920 to 1950, the school was K-6 and was called the college's Demonstration School.

-In 1950 the school expanded to K-9 and its basketball and baseball started playing in the North Florida Conference.
+In 1950, the school expanded to K-9, and its basketball and baseball teams started playing in the North Florida Conference.

 The sports teams started calling themselves The Demons, short for Demonstration School.

-In 1953 its baseball team was the North Florida champion.
+In 1953, its baseball team was the North Florida champion.

-During 1952-54 FSU constructed a new building for the K-12 school.
+During 1952-54, FSU constructed a new building for the K-12 school.